-Enact recently announced its partnership with RapidAdvance to bring efficient working capital solutions to distributed energy contractors on Enact’s Pro platform.What does this partnership mean for contractors and installers?
+Enact recently announced its partnership with RapidAdvance.
+To bring efficient working capital solutions to distributed energy contractors on Enact’s Pro solar software.

 What will contractors be able to do with RapidAdvance?